MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-menusuite-functionality.md

 - Administration

 ## Example
-The following example creates a ``SimpleCustomerCard`` page and sets a ``UsageCategory`` property to the page, so that the ``SimpleCustomerCard`` page is enabled in Search.
+The following example creates a `SimpleCustomerCard` page and sets a `UsageCategory` property to the page, so that the `SimpleCustomerCard` page is enabled in Search.

 ```
-page 70050088 SimpleCustomerCard
+page 50210 SimpleCustomerCard
 {
     PageType = Card;
     SourceTable = Customer;